-An Alnico magnet is a permanent magnet made of aluminum, nickel, and cobalt.
+An Alnico magnet is a permanent magnet made by combiming aluminum, nickel, iron, cobalt, and other elements.
 They come in isotropic, non-directional, or anisotropic, mono-directional, form.
-Once magnetized, they have 5 to 17 times the magnetic force of magnetite or lodestone, which are naturally occurring magnets that attract iron.
+Once magnetized, they have 5 to 17 times the magnetic force of magnetite or lodestone, which are naturally occurring magnet materials that attract iron.

 Alnico magnets have a low temperature coefficient and can be calibrated for high residual induction for use in high temperature applications as high as 930°F or 500°C. They are used where corrosion resistance is necessary and for various types of sensors.